srburk/uc-sublets/README.md

 # uc-sublets

+Personal project made using Vue.js frontend and Node.js backend.
+Make for UC students looking for sublets in their semesters off co-op.

+### Backend
-To start api use command 'yarn devstart'
+To start api use command `yarn devstart`

+### Frontend

-To start frontend, use command 'yarn serve'
+To start frontend, use command `yarn serve`
+To build frontend for production, use `yarn build`